muthhus/narchy/README.md

 its form into separate eternal and temporal belief tables which can not compete with each other yet support each other when evaluating truth value.

-NARchy removes the separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications by using unified continuous-time Conjunction, Implication and Equivalence operators, sharing all derivation rules with their eternal-time root types.
+NARchy avoids separate Parallel and Sequential term operator variations of Conjunctions, Equivalences, and Implications by using unified continuous-time Conjunction, Implication and Equivalence operators, sharing all derivation rules with their eternal-time root types.
 This reduces the number of derivation rules necessary and smooths some discontinuities and edge cases that multiple temporal and non-temporal operator types necessitated.

+### Temporal Belief Tables w/ Microsphere Revection
 In order to fully utilize this added temporal expressiveness, temporal belief tables were redesigned to support evaluation of concept truth value at any point in time using a generalized microsphere interpolation "revection" algorithm which combines revision (interpolation) and